Araguaia National Park

 The Araguaia National Park (Parque Nacional do Araguaia) is a national park located in Tocantins state in the north of Brazil, between 09º51’—11º11’S and 49º57’—50º27’W. Bananal Island, on which the park is located, is believed to be the largest inland river island in the world.

 History

-The Araguaia National Park was created on 31 December 1959 by federal decree number 45,570.
+The Araguaia National Park was created on 31 December 1959 by Federal Decree No. 45,570.
 The whole island is a nature and culture preserve, enacted on 19 December 1973 by Article 28 of the Statute of Indian Law No. 6001.
 The park is at the northern end of the island and has an area of 5,577 km2.
 The centre and south of the island is retained as a cultural preserve for indigenous peoples and has an area of 13,584 km2.

 Geography

 The park forms part of the large river island of Bananal Island in the Araguaia River in the southwest of the state of Tocantins, in Brazil.
 The park is largely flat land and lies at an altitude of 200 to 240 m above sea level.
 It is situated at the junction of the Amazon biome to the north and the grassland and stunted woodland biome to the south; the river is subject to large fluctuations in level and the park is subject to periodic flooding.
 The flora consists of a mixture of savannah grassland, scrub and deciduous forest.
 Rainfall is most frequent between November and March and the hottest time of year is during September and October.

 The park would be in the proposed South Amazon Ecotones Ecological Corridor.